min2ha/ukwa-site/content/target/33210/index.en.md

   "subject": "Easter Rising "
 }

-# Ireland Institute for Historical and Cultural Studies, The: Easter Rising

 The Ireland Institute for Historical and Cultural Studies actively seeks to promote republican ideas and thinking and to develop a republican critique of the world.
 The site contains papers from a conference entitled ‘The 1916 Rising: Then and Now’ held at Trinity College, Dublin on 21 and 22 April 2006, organised by The Ireland Institute and Dublin University History Society.